cisagov/get.gov/pages/domains/domains_moving.md

 ## Plan to keep your current domain

 Consider maintaining the registration of your current non-.gov domain.
-You don\'t want your old domain to fall into the wrong hands.
+You don’t want your old domain to fall into the wrong hands.

 ## Find DNS hosting services

-We don't provide DNS (Domain Name System) hosting services.
-You'll need to operate or manage authoritative DNS for your domain.
-If you're coming from a non-.gov domain, this may be a new requirement.
+We don’t provide DNS (Domain Name System) hosting services.
+You’ll need to operate or manage authoritative DNS for your domain.
+If you’re coming from a non-.gov domain, this may be a new requirement.
 You can manage your own DNS servers or host your domain with a third party.
-"DNS hosting" is a good search term to find providers.
+“DNS hosting” is a good search term to find providers.
 Options range in price but are typically only a few dollars per month.
 Some local internet service providers (ISPs) or technology service providers may offer DNS hosting.

 ## Audit your existing web content

 Consider using this transition as an opportunity to audit your web content.
 Archive content that is no longer relevant or update it to make it current.

 Review your site for mentions of your old domain name.
 Include images in your content audit.
-Learn more [about content audits](https://www.usda.gov/digital-strategy/content/plays#content3){.usa-link--external} on the USDA's digital strategy playbook.
+Learn more [about content audits](https://www.usda.gov/digital-strategy/content/plays#content3){.usa-link--external} on the USDA’s digital strategy playbook.

 ## Plan to redirect traffic from your old domain to your new one

 Use HTTP redirects from your old domain to your new domain so that links to your old site will be directed to your new online home.
 Use [HTTP 302s](https://en.wikipedia.org/wiki/HTTP_302){.usa-link--external} for testing, and [HTTP 301s](https://en.wikipedia.org/wiki/HTTP_301){.usa-link--external} to signal a permanent move to search engines.

-If you're using your old domain for web redirects, plan to keep the TLS (Transport Layer Security) certificate current for your older domain.
+If you’re using your old domain for web redirects, plan to keep the TLS (Transport Layer Security) certificate current for your older domain.

 ## Plan to move your email to .gov

 Moving your email to .gov depends on your current infrastructure or provider, but most mail services support aliases so that mail sent to a prior domain name is still delivered.
 Search the documentation of your mail server/provider along with “custom domain.”

-If you're currently using a free email address (\@gmail.com, \@outlook.com, \@icloud.com, \@yahoo.com), you'll need to pay for an email service or manage your own email servers in order to use a .gov domain for email.
+If you’re currently using a free email address (\@gmail.com, \@outlook.com, \@icloud.com, \@yahoo.com), you’ll need to pay for an email service or manage your own email servers in order to use a .gov domain for email.

 ### Email addresses used in account management